CodeGradox/4chan-image-downloader/README.md

 :tada: **New**: Now uses JSON instead of Regex to retrieve image links!

-Code has been cleaned up, making it is easier to read and is more modular.
+Code has been cleaned up, making it more modular and easier to read.

 Usage:
 ```sh